donnex/notifonotify/README.md

   - Download the script to your Irssi scripts folder.
   - /script load notifonotify.pl
   - Follow the instructions on how to set Notifo username and api secret.
+  - You'll receive push notifications when set as /away in Irssi.